-Sales and redemptions represent net proceeds received from investments sold, and principal paydowns received, during the period.
+Sales and repayments represent net proceeds received from investments sold, and principal paydowns received, during the period.

-The net unrealized appreciation on Level 3 investments held as of February 28, 2017 was \$2.1 million, and is included in net unrealized appreciation (depreciation) on investments in the statements of operations.
-The net unrealized depreciation on Level 3 investments held as of February 29, 2016 was \$3.4 million, and is included in net unrealized appreciation (depreciation) on investments in the statements of operations.
+The net change in unrealized appreciation on Level 3 investments held as of February 28, 2018 was \$0.3 million, and is included in net change in unrealized appreciation (depreciation) on investments in the statements of operations.
+The net change in unrealized appreciation on Level 3 investments held as of February 28, 2017 was \$2.1 million, and is included in net change in unrealized appreciation (depreciation) on investments in the statements of operations.